meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 CPU caches are the fastest and smallest components of a computer's memory hierarchy except for registers.
-They are part of the CPU and store a subset of the data present in main memory (RAM) that is expected to be used again soon.
+They are part of the CPU and store a subset of the data present in main memory (RAM) that is expected to be needed soon.
 Their purpose is to reduce the frequency of main memory access.

 Why can't we just have one uniform type of memory that's both big and fast?
 Cost is one